MEI Travel Banner Ad

 Is the entertainment the same on Virgin Voyages ships?

 While some shows cross over between vessels, the entertainment offerings are perhaps the area where Virgin Voyages’ ships differ the most.
-Scarlet and Valiant Lady both feature Duel Reality — a retelling of Romeo and Juliet with a circus twist — as well as Untitled DanceShowPartyThing, a music-video-meets-club-scene dance party.
+Scarlet, Valiant, and Brilliant Lady feature Duel Reality — a retelling of Romeo and Juliet with a circus twist.
+Scarlet and Valiant also feature Untitled DanceShowPartyThing, a music-video-meets-club-scene dance party.

 Scarlet Lady has a unique show called Ships in the Night.
 This technology and dance-infused production explores the significance of incidental connection in our lives.
+Brilliant Lady features a time-traveling show called Out of Time, which blends music and history as the main character races to fix her time machine.
 Valiant Lady has a unique show called It’s a Ship Show!
 Where The Manor turns into a supper club in an old-school variety hour meets late-night talk show experience.

 Are the cabins the same on Virgin Voyages cruise ships?

-One of the most obvious ways that the Virgin Voyages ships are different — specifically Resilient Lady vs. Scarlet and Valiant Lady — is in the staterooms.
+One of the most obvious ways that the Virgin Voyages ships are different — specifically Resilient and Brilliant Lady vs. Scarlet and Valiant Lady — is in the staterooms.

-While the same categories are available, the décor on Resilient Lady boasts a more Mediterranean, organic type of feel than the first two ships.
-For example, instead of having an ombré curtain that’s red and blue, the curtain in front of the windows on Resilient Lady is a natural rattan.
+While the same categories are available, the décor on Resilient and Brilliant Lady boasts a more Mediterranean, organic type of feel than the first two ships.
+For example, instead of having an ombré curtain that’s red and blue, the curtain in front of the windows on these ships is a natural rattan.
 Instead of having a sleek, shiny white lamp on the desk, the lampshade is wicker.
-Functionally, though, the cabins are essentially the same across all three ships.

 Virgin Voyages Valiant Lady Western Caribbean Charm Cruise Review